Azure/acs-demos/README.md

   * logging_base - the container on which all other containers are based
   * simulate_logging - a container that simluates a period of logging activity, writes log items into the queue
+  * rest_enqueue - provides a REST API for adding messages to the queue
   * analyze_logs - reads log queue and creates summary log data
   * cli - a simple CLI tool for working with the data produced by the simulateion and he analyzer